oneapi-src/oneDNN/doc/programming_model/attributes_post_ops.md

 \f]

 @note
+* **GPU**
     * Currently only a u8/s8 data type parameter is supported.
-* **CPU**
-    * No support for different destination and sum data type.
-* **GPU**
     * Zero point is not supported.

 @anchor dev_guide_attributes_post_ops_depthwise